-Philanthropy is based on voluntary action for the common good, a belief followed by many individuals in the U.S. According to Charity Navigator’s “Giving Statistics” found on their website, $358.38 billion was given in 2014, with gifts from individuals leading the way at roughly $258.5 billion.1
+Philanthropy is based on voluntary action for the common good, a belief followed by many individuals in the U.S. According to Charity Navigator’s “Giving Statistics” found on their website, $410.02 billion was given in 2018, crossing the $400 billion mark for the first time.
+1

 So, how do you use your funds available for charitable contributions most wisely?
 Here are a few of the things I consider: